 SAP HANA Database Security

 Certain users are provided database access to execute reports.
-It is important that access at database level is restricted to ensure no unauthorised inserts or edits are done at the database level.
+It is important that access at database level is restricted using a data privacy management tool to ensure no unauthorised inserts or edits are done at the database level.

 SAP Access Risk